 “Having abolished in his flesh the enmity, even the law of commandments contained in ordinances; for to make in himself of twain one new man, so making peace” (Ephesians 2:15).

+Whether or not a Christian should celebrate the Jewish feasts is a matter of conscience for the individual.
 Christians are not bound to observe the Jewish feasts the way an Old Testament Jew was, but we should not criticize another believer who does or does not observe these special days and feasts (Romans 14:5).
 While it is not required for Christians to celebrate the Jewish feasts, it is beneficial to study them.
 And for both Jews and non-Jews who have placed their faith in Jesus, these special feasts demonstrate the work of redemption.

 In His service,